Thank you for reading our post, please rate this article at the end.

 First, we should understand what sport even means.

 Usually, the term “sport” refers to a competitive activity involving physical effort and skill.
-Some definitions focus not only on the competitive component of sport though – for example, the Cambridge Dictionary defines the word “sport” as an activity done for enjoyment or as a job, among other things.
+Some definitions focus not only on the competitive component of sport, but also on the Cambridge Dictionary’s definition of the word “sport” as an activity done for enjoyment or as a job, among other things.

 - Improving physical and mental well-being.